Catherine Stampfl: Career

 Catherine Stampfl works in interdisciplinary research across physics, engineering, chemistry and materials science.
 Stampfl has an international reputation for her research on the atomic and electronic structure of solids and nanostructures.
 She works at the University of Sydney Nano-institute, as a theoretical condensed matter physicist.

 Stampfl works to predict new catalysts and new materials including those that could convert carbon dioxide into other fuels, as well as researching chemical reactions at surfaces.

 Her work involves high-performance computing and first-principles calculations to develop an understanding of how matter behaves.
 She also works to predict new and improved materials for enhanced technology.

-She describes her work "we are a bit like explorers.
+Of her work, she remarks "we are a bit like explorers.
 We try new things and we see what the calculated properties are... sometimes you will find something that has high potential".

-She is noted as a "women in theoretical/computational chemistry, material science, and biochemistry".
+She is noted as a woman "in theoretical/computational chemistry, material science, and biochemistry".